 ‘’Science is curiosity and we all have natural curiosity…It’s simply just delving in.’’ – Sally Ride

 At St Peter’s we aspire to develop all children’s natural curiosity and love of science.
-We follow the Hampshire model of teaching and learning in science, which focuses on integrating working scientifically within an enquiry led curriculum.
+We follow the National Curriculum programme of study, which focuses on integrating working scientifically within an enquiry led curriculum.
 We provide the foundations for understanding the world through the specific disciplines of biology, chemistry and physics.

-Instilling a sense of awe and wonder is at the heart of our curriculum to ensure children become lifelong learners with open minds to observe, predict and analyse the natural.
-They should be encouraged to understand how science can be used to explain what is occurring, predict how things will behave, and analyse causes.
+Instilling a sense of awe and wonder is at the heart of our curriculum to ensure children become lifelong learners with open minds to observe, predict and analyse the natural world.
+They are encouraged to understand how science can be used to explain what is occurring, predict how things will behave, and analyse causes.